George, Westbrook lead Thunder past Bulls 121-96

 George's scoring outburst came in the final 4:47 of the second quarter as Oklahoma City outscored the Bulls 23-7 and built a 64-44 lead by the break.
-He scored just one point in the second half.
+Outside of that nearly five-minute stretch, he shot 2 of 13 from the floor and scored just one point in the second half.

+"I thought he was unbelievable tonight and he had an incredible first half," Thunder coach Billy Donovan said of George.

+The Bulls changed their defensive strategy against George after halftime, leading to fewer opportunities.

 Russell Westbrook had 13 points, 16 rebounds and 11 steals for his 111th career triple-double.
 Steven Adams added 19 points and Dennis Schroder scored 18 for the Thunder.